husseinm/husseinm.github.io/_posts/2016-6-29-grandpa-game.md

 story goes:

 It was the beginning of the season, and I asked all of our new programming sub-team members what they wanted to program for their **very first** project.
-Of course being incredibly intelligent high schoolers on a robotics team from academically high acheiving schools, they all had the very same idea and looked at each other as though it was some sort of alien-like telepathy.
-Then after the very brief silence, I was blasted by the voices of six shrieking 14 year old fan-girls showing themselves through the medium of six awkward and nerdy 14 year-old males via the words "VIDEO
+Of course being incredibly intelligent high schoolers on a robotics team from academically high achieving schools, they all had the very same idea and looked at each other as though it was some sort of alien-like telepathy.
+Then after the very brief silence, I was blasted by the voices of six shrieking 14 year-old fan-girls showing themselves through the medium of six awkward and nerdy 14 year-old males via the words "VIDEO
 GAME!"

 After the Tinnitus stopped ringing my ears like a bell, I thought to myself that it could be a good idea, and we could show it to the public FRC community for marketing purposes so I replied for their own sake "Fine - as long as it is not a 3D game or an RPG" - almost instantly I received enough collective sighing, moaning and groaning to feel as though I stood in the midst of an orgy.
 Then there was *that kid* who stopped everyone's animal-like moaning for a moment and said in his very scratchy voice: